 The application is all online no physical shop the main environmental impacts the business has is shipping and packaging products.

-Requirements.

 Requirements

-3.1 Introduction
+Introduction

+It is important that I have requirements for my application so I can figure out what I need the site to do.
+Not only for a user but for the admin too so I can keep on track on what needs to be working.

 The user will be able to login when they use the application (they don’t have to), first they will need to register an account which will be stored in the database.
 The user will have to login using an email and password, they will also need to enter their shoe size and general clothing size.